agneal/CS4460-A-Town-Down/README.md

 Running the Project
 ---

-Run a local server at the projected directory, for example:
+Run a local server at the project directory, for example:

 ```
 python -m"SimpleHTTPServer"